Quantum autoencoders using mixed reference states: Discussion

 \section{Discussion}

-In this paper, we have investigated the performance of QAE with mixed reference states when training using a general cost function.
-From the numerical comparison of different quantum states, we summarize the characteristics of the protocol as follows.
+In this paper, we have investigated the performance of QAEs with mixed reference states.
+One may consider employing a fixed mixed state as the reference state as in conventional QAEs.
+However, it is challenging to decide on a fixed reference state for different initial states, and the proof that arbitrary mixed reference states yield similar bounds remains elusive.
+The way of merging all the operations into the encoder fails to reveal features of QAEs with mixed reference states.
+By comparsion, the adaptive configuration of mixed reference states provides a clear clue about improving fidelity via appropriate entropy compensations.
+Then, we summarize the characteristics of our protocol as follows.

 (i) The proposed function of $\Phi({\rm w})={\rm w} J_{\rm{pure}}+(1-{\rm w}) J_{\rm{qmi}}$ combines the approximate QAE-pure bound function that reflects the inner structure of the initial states and the quantum mutual information that measures the correlation between subsystems.
 It is a general function that can be applied to both low-rank states and high-rank states.
 As demonstrated by the numerical results, training QAEs using $\Phi(\rm w)$ achieves high decoding fidelity under different reference setting rules including $\rho_{\rm{ref}}=\rho_{\rm{trash}}$ and $\rho_{\rm{ref}}=\rho_{\rm mix}$.
-In addition, it has been found that for mixed states with high QAE-pure bounds (e.g., large $p_0$ in Eq. (\ref{eq:mixedinitial})), it is preferable to increase $\rm{w}$ in $\Phi({\rm w})={\rm w} J_{\rm{pure}}+(1-{\rm w}) J_{\rm{qmi}}$, giving more importance to the approximate QAE-pure bound.
-This is consistent with the fact that pure reference states together with $J_{\rm{pure}}$ are able to realize a good compression rate for low-rank states \cite{ma2023compression}.
+In addition, it has been found that for initial states with high QAE-pure bounds (e.g., large $p_0$ in Eq.~(\ref{eq:mixedinitial})), it is preferable to increase $\rm{w}$ in $\Phi({\rm w})={\rm w} J_{\rm{pure}}+(1-{\rm w}) J_{\rm{qmi}}$, giving more importance to the approximate QAE-pure bound.
+This is consistent with the fact that pure reference states together with $J_{\rm{pure}}$ can realize a good compression rate for low-rank states~\cite{ma2023compression}.
+However, it is crucial to recognize the inherent limitation of employing QMI, whose value depends on the von Neumann entropy that is not an observable.
+Consequently, this limitation restricts its applications in experimental settings.
+In our future work, we will explore an approximate function that can be more readily implemented in experimental contexts.